 A definition off online and offline marketing

 If you and your business are going to excel, it is vital that you know the meaning of online and offline marketing and how both of them differ.
 First, what is offline media?
-This is any strategy of marketing, which is both released and published outside the internet.
+This is any strategy of marketing, which is both released and published outside the internet (including many forms of direct marketing).
 There are many different media through which one can implement offline marketing strategies, and a few of them include those through print media, billboards, television ads, radio, and many more.

 Online marketing, on the other hand, involves marketing strategies that make use of the internet in delivering advertisements, promotions, and also getting the audience’s attention.
 The process of online marketing includes augmented and virtual reality, video advertising, email marketing campaigns, web content, etc., to drive sales and generate more leads.